SkyScenes: A Synthetic Dataset for Aerial Scene Understanding: Experiments

 \textbf{$\triangleright$ \csim can augment real training data.} In addition to zero-shot real-world generalization, akin to other synthetic aerial datasets, we also show how \csim is useful as additional training data when labeled real-world data is available.
-In Fig.~\ref{fig:bud_dlv2_ft_jt_uavid}, for \csim$\to$\ua~\cite{lyu2020uavid}, we compare models trained only using $5\%,10\%,25\%,50\%,100\%$ of the $200$ \ua~\cite{lyu2020uavid} training images with counterparts that were either pretrained using \csim data or additionally supplemented with \csim data at training time.
-We find that in low-shot regimes (when little ``real'' world data is available), \csim data (either explicitly via joint training or implicitly via finetuning) is beneficial in improving recognition performance.
-We find this to be especially beneficial for under-represented classes in aerial imagery (such as \texttt{humans} and \texttt{vehicles}).
-We discuss more such results across other real-world datasets in Sec.~\ref{sec:real data} of the appendix.
+In Table.~\ref{table:sim+real_semseg}, for \csim$\to$\ua~\cite{lyu2020uavid}, we compare models trained only using $5\%, 10\%, 25\%$, $50\%$, $100\%$ of the $200$ \ua~\cite{lyu2020uavid} training images with counterparts that were either pretrained using \csim data or additionally supplemented with \csim data at training time.
+We find that in low-shot regimes (when little ``real'' world data is available), \csim data (either explicitly via joint training or implicitly via finetuning) is beneficial in improving recognition performance (see Sec.~\ref{sec:real+syn} of appendix).